-the Afro-American I-II-III
+the Afro-American I-II-III (3 cr.)
+(3 cr.)
+(3 cr.)

 A survey of Black history, his relationships and contributions to the American society; the period of slavery; the period of caste subordination; the period of new mobility and growing Black protest.
 Preferrable but not mandatory that courses be taken sequentially.
 Lect.
 3 hrs. per wk.